Public Access and Services Policies

 Government information reference services, in person and online, are provided from the Reference and Research Services department (Public Services) and the U.S. Government Information department (Special Collection Services).
 The departments are staffed by reference and research librarians and the depository coordinator, the Government Information department head.
 Reference service hours are equal to the number of hours that the library is open.

-- All reference personnel have some level of training in the use of government information, including electronic sources.
+- All reference services personnel have some level of training in the use of government information, including electronic sources.
 Referrals are made to the Head of Government Information, as needed.
 Training sessions in the use of new electronic products or online databases are conducted by the depository coordinator/Government Information department head.

 - Library research instruction sessions in the use of government information include general and specialized subject resources and tools to access government information.